 Jane Margolis vs Adriana La Cerva

 Jesse’s ill-fated girlfriend.
 She was great for Jesse and she was terrible for Jesse.
-She may be the only fully realized female character in the whole ‘Breaking Bad’ series.
+She may be the only fully realized female character in the whole Breaking Bad series.
 She’s beautiful, smart, artistic and a good person — when she’s not on drugs.

+At first, Adriana starts out as this shallow girl who just loves all of the material gifts that Christopher was able to provide to her because of the mob lifestyle.
 As the Sopranos series progresses we see how much she cares about Christopher and how she attempts to steer him away from the mob lifestyle by becoming an actor which is unsuccessful because of Christopher’s impulsive moods and temper.